docsifyjs/docsify/docs/deploy.md

 }
 ```

-Once finished, build the starting template by running `docsify init ./public` (replacing public with the site folder you determined when running `firebase init` - public by default).
+Once finished, build the starting template by running `docsify init ./site` (replacing site with the deployment directory you determined when running `firebase init` - public by default).
 Add/edit the documentation, then run `firebase deploy` from the base project directory.

 ## VPS